react-native-community/discussions-and-proposals/proposals/0001-template.md

 import { WebView } from '@infinitered/react-native-webview';
 ```

+(Where this third-party package will live is an open question.
+See below.)

 ## Motivation

-The current WebView implementation is (to my knowledge) not used by Facebook internally.
+The current WebView implementation is used by Facebook internally but not actively updated.
 This leads (understandably) to a lack of first-class support for this core API.
 By moving the component to a third party that is more invested in supporting it, there will be better support.

 Additionally, with this component no longer included in core, there will be an opening for alternative third party WebView implementations, should anyone else wish to provide one.